This is a guest post by Catherine Dand, a Conservator at the Borthwick Institute.

 As Fairfax House had decided to provide their own book supports, our condition reports allowed us to make recommendations as to the maximum angle of safe opening for display on books that have a restricted opening or damaged joints.
 It also gave us the opportunity to highlight any particular damage or weaknesses – forewarned is forearmed!

 This book also had a detached back board.
 It was decided that it was not necessary to reattach the board for the exhibition.
-As long at the board is carefully positioned on the book support, it will still be able to provide the necessary support for the textblock while the volume is on display.
+As long as the board is carefully positioned on the book support, it will still be able to provide the necessary support for the textblock while the volume is on display.
 The damage has been noted, and this information will be stored on our Work Required database, to be addressed in the future.

 The exhibition at Fairfax House opens on Friday 29th July, and we are excited to see the items on display.
 If you get a chance to attend, see if you can spot the items that have come from the Borthwick and the University Special Collections!